 Beer has a low caloric index and can satisfied part of your daily requirement for potassium and phosphorus.

-When it comes to non-alcoholic beers, they have a good dose of the B-complex vitamins.
+When it comes to non-alcoholic beers, they have a good dose of B-vitamins.
 These are recommended for athletes, women who are pregnant or breastfeeding, and people who don’t want to or shouldn’t consume alcohol.

 Surprising benefits of beer

-If you drink it in moderation, beer isn’t harmful to your health – on the contrary!
+If you drink it in moderation, beer isn’t harmful to your health.
 Pay close attention to the many benefits of consuming this rich beverage:

 In addition to that, this beverage could reduce your likelihood of suffering from osteoporosis because it contains silicon.
 This mineral helps bones grow and become strong.

-The vegetable compounds in beer can help prevent the onset of some types of cancer, diabetes, and the symptoms of menopause.
+The vegetable compounds in beer may help reduce your risk of some types of cancer and diabetes.

-The health of your kidneys can be benefited by the consumption of beer.
+Your kidneys can be benefited from the consumption of beer.
 Yes, you read that right.
-Drinking beer in moderation prevents kidney stones from forming because it contains a lot of water.
+Drinking beer in moderation may help reduce your risk of kidney stones because it contains a lot of water.

 The diuretic effects of this beverage promote the elimination of toxins that build up in the body through your urine.

-As if that weren’t enough, this also means that it stops calcium loss from your bones to other parts of the body.
-In that way, it prevents stones from forming.
+As if that weren’t enough, this also means that it may stop calcium loss from your bones to other parts of the body.

-The consumption of this beverage decreases your risk of suffering from heart problems like strokes, heart attacks, or arteriosclerosis.
+The consumption of this beverage may decrease your risk of suffering from heart problems like strokes, heart attacks, or arteriosclerosis.

-When you drink beer you help rid your bloodstream of the lipids that build up along the walls of your arteries.
-Not only does it help decrease LDL, or “bad” cholesterol, it also increases HDL, the “good” kind of cholesterol.
+When you drink beer, you help rid your bloodstream of the lipids that build up along the walls of your arteries.
+Not only does it may help decrease LDL, or “bad” cholesterol, it also increases HDL, the “good” kind of cholesterol.

-Drinking beer in moderation can improve immune system response in adult women (the opposite will occur if you consume it in large quantities, however).
+Drinking beer in moderation may improve immune system response in adult women (the opposite will occur if you consume it in large quantities, however).

-The risk of infectious disease is reduced, as your immune system will be better able to prevent these from attacking the body.
+The risk of infectious disease is reduced, as your immune system will be better able to fight them.

 Try testing this by drinking beer during the winter – you’ll see you’re less likely to get sick with the flu, colds, or a sore throat.

-That means that when you drink beer you’re protecting your body from cellular damage and aging.
-As a result, you’ll live longer and enjoy a better life.
+That means that when you drink beer, you may protect your body from cellular damage and aging.
+As a result, you may live longer and enjoy a better life.

 These aren’t the only benefits of beer that stand out.

-For example, you should also know that it’s a great remedy for insomnia, it prevents the formation of blood clots, it improves your memory, and it can deliver more beautiful and youthful-looking skin.
+For example, you should also know that it’s a great remedy for insomnia, may reduce the risk of blood clots, may improve your memory, and it can deliver more beautiful and youthful-looking skin.

-Now that you know, have a pint from time to time without feeling guilty.
+Now that you know all these benefits of beer, have a pint from time to time without feeling guilty!